geoff-project/coi/docs/tutorials/packaging.rst

    If you use an IDE like `PyCharm`_, it is very common that IDE-specific config and manifest files will end up in your project directory.
 You *could* manually add these files to the :file:`.gitignore` file of every single project.
-However, there's an easier way.

-   Instead, you can add these file names to a `global gitignore
-   <git-excludelist_>`_ file that is specific to your machine (and not your
-   project).
+   However, it's easier in the long to instead add these file names to the `global gitignore <git-excludelist_>`_ file that is used for your entire computer.
+This means you don't have to ignore these files in the next project again.

 .. _PyCharm: https://www.jetbrains.com/pycharm/
 .. _git-excludelist: